edwardw21/SICPandGIMP/README.md

 # SICPandGIMP
-Image manipulation library leveraging capabilities of the SICP Picture Language as will as the GIMP Photo Editing Library.
+Image manipulation library leveraging capabilities of the SICP Picture Language as well as the GIMP Photo Editing Library.